ultralytics/ultralytics/docs/en/yolov5/tutorials/roboflow_datasets_integration.md

 ### How do I upload data to Roboflow for training YOLOv5 models?

-You can upload your data to Roboflow using three different methods: via the [web UI](https://docs.roboflow.com/adding-data), the [REST API](https://docs.roboflow.com/adding-data/upload-api), or through [Python](https://docs.roboflow.com/python).
+You can upload your data to Roboflow using three different methods: via the website, the REST API, or through Python.
 These options offer flexibility depending on your technical preference or project requirements.
 Once your data is uploaded, you can organize, label, and version it to prepare for training with Ultralytics YOLOv5 models.
 For more details, visit the [Upload](#upload) section of the documentation.

 ### What are the advantages of using Roboflow for data labeling and versioning?